floooh/floooh.github.io/_posts/2016-01-12-cmake-dependency-juggling.md

 {% endhighlight %}

-So even though only Gfx is given as link-library to the MyGame executable, it will actually be link edagainst Gfx, IO, Core and the native 3D libraries.
+So even though only Gfx is given as link-library to the MyGame executable, it will actually be linked against Gfx, IO, Core and the native 3D libraries.

 Doesn't look like a big advantage in this small example, but in a big project this sort of dependency-hygiene really pays off.